 I would also suggest looking at supplementation.
 They may not be as effective as steroids but there are legal alternatives available that offer various benefits.

-Crazy Bulk are a company that offer a number of safe and legal that offer various benefits.
+Crazy Bulk is a company that offers a number of safe and legal that offer various benefits.

 One of their more popular muscle builders is a product called D-Bal.
 This is an alternative to the banned steroid Dianabol.